-Amazon seller suspension is more common than many are aware of.
-If you want to run a successful e-commerce business on Amazon, it’s crucial to understand why seller accounts get suspended, how to avoid a suspension, and what to do if your Amazon account gets suspended.
+Amazon suspensions are more common than many sellers are aware of.
+If you want to run a successful ecommerce business on Amazon, it’s crucial to understand why accounts / listings get suspended, how to avoid a suspension, and what to do if you become suspended.

-The exact reason for an Amazon suspension is a gray area when it comes to selling on Amazon.
+The exact reason for an Amazon suspension can sometimes be a gray area.
 The intricate algorithm used by Amazon takes into account many unique factors based on your seller performance – but overall, there are common rules that every seller needs to follow in order to avoid Amazon suspension.

-How to Handle Amazon Suspension Due to Policy Violation
+How to Handle Amazon Suspension Due to a Policy Violation

 Dig into the Amazon seller policies right away – learn them inside and out until you fully understand each regulation from every angle.
 Once you know the specific rule you broke, you can submit an appeal to Amazon that outlines how you will ensure the violation will not happen again.

-How to Handle Amazon Suspension Due to Poor Seller Performance
+How to Handle an Amazon Suspension Due to Poor Seller Performance

 If you’ve been suspended for poor seller performance, check out your customer metrics right away.
 Where are you falling behind?
 Re-evaluate your business policies and why you haven’t maintained Amazon’s standard of customer service.
 Your plan of action must reflect how you will improve your seller performance in order to provide only the best customer service as an Amazon seller.

-How to Handle Amazon Suspension Due to Restricted Items
+How to Handle an Amazon Suspension Due to Restricted Items

 Amazon suspension regarding restricted items can be tricky, but getting reinstated is absolutely possible if you handle the situation correctly.
 When you receive notice of your suspension, remove the items in question immediately and indicate in your plan of action how you will ensure that none of these items appear in your listings again.